 Providing technical, operational and user support for Learn@OregonState, OSU’s dynamic learning ecosystem that allows the OSU community to manage a broad array of teaching and learning resources in one succinct space.

-Producing media and instructional products for media networks, web applications, DVD distribution and television.
+Producing media and instructional products for media networks, web applications, and television.
 Staff also support videoconferencing, broadcasting and streaming infrastructure.

 Providing audio/video engineering support and consultation, design and installation of innovative media solutions for learning and collaboration spaces and event facilities.